 “CSR has become a more important standard for measuring corporate ethics and social consciousness.
 This is not just an American phenomenon; this standard is being discussed and adopted globally.
-For example, last December, the largest human resource development conference held in India focused exclusively on this topic, and top company executives presented their views and their companies’ commitments to CSR,” said Jagdish Dalal, IAOP’s managing director, thought leadership.
+For example, last December, the largest human resource development conference held in India focused exclusively on this topic, and top company executives presented their views and their companies’ commitments to CSR,” said Jagdish Dalal, IAOP’s chief advisor, thought leadership.

 IAOP has been interested in the topic of social responsibility as it pertains to outsourcing, and last year we identified CSR as one of the major trends to expect in 2012 and beyond.
 IAOP is addressing each of these areas through training programs and standards development such as:

 Ø IAOP chapter informational meetings and seminars

 Ø The annual Outsourcing World Summit® – Enhancing outsourcing’s image by prioritizing CSR as a main track for The 2010 Outsourcing World Summit®

 Ø Outsourcing Hall of Fame induction for industry leaders who contribute to business and society